 Uploading employee data files using the SFTP connection

-Using the Hostname and Username provided on the setup page, along with your Private Key generated above, you’ll now be able to upload employee data files in CSV/XLSX format to your SFTP Server/Client.
+Using the Hostname and Username provided on the setup page, along with your Private Key generated above, you’ll now be able to set the connection with your SFTP client (you may need help from your internal IT department/HRIS consultant to do this), and upload employee data files in CSV/XLSX format via that connection.
 Culture Amp will process the files using our partial import process.

 Here's a video example of how to set up a full connection: